 Important Differences Between Espresso Powder and Instant Coffee

-- 5. Instant coffee is cheaper than espresso powder.
+- Is cheaper than powder.

 Instant coffee is not as bad as most people portray it.
-Instant coffee is quick, easy to make, doesn’t require any special equipment, and cleaning up is easy.
+Instant is quick, easy to make, doesn’t require any special equipment, and cleaning up is easy.
 It is really great for those who need that quick shot of energy in the morning, with little time to spare.
 You also get instant coffee in a series of flavors, so you are never short of variety.